Aishwaryahammigi/HOMELESSNESS-AND-LIVING-CONDITIONS.github.io/README.md

 ### 🎯 **Topic:** Homelessness And Living Conditions
 - DAA (Design and Analysis of Algorithms)
-- Focus: Algorithmic Problem Solving for Pollution cities
+- Focus: Algorithmic Problem Solving for homeless individuals

 ### 📋 **Details:**